National Anti-Corruption Commission (Australia)

-The National Anti-Corruption Commission, often shortened to the NACC, is an independent federal Australian agency that was created under the National Anti-Corruption Commission Act 2022.
+The National Anti-Corruption Commission (NACC) is an independent agency of the Australian Government tasked with investigating allegations of corruption in Australia, with a focus on federal politicians, public servants and other government officials.

-The commission is designed to combat corrupt conduct from public officials employed in the Australian Public Service (APS), including politicians and civil servants.
+Following substantial public debate around the form of a federal anti-corruption body, the NACC was established by the Albanese government under the National Anti-Corruption Commission Act 2022.
+It began operations on 1 July 2023 and replaced the pre-existing Australian Commission for Law Enforcement Integrity.

-It is independent of government and has the power to initiate its own investigations.
-It can also receive tip-offs from whistleblowers and the public.
+The NACC is independent of government and has the power to initiate its own investigations – including in response to tip-offs from whistleblowers and the public – as well as hold public hearings.
+It is not a court and has no power to make findings of criminality or impose criminal penalties.
+Similar anti-corruption commissions exist under state and territory legislation, but are not associated with the NACC.

-The NACC replaced the Australian Commission for Law Enforcement Integrity and began operations on 1 July 2023.
+Background

-History
+Early proposals

 The Australian Law Reform Commission recommended the government establish a federal anti-corruption commission as early as 1996.
 On 16 June 2004, Attorney-General Philip Ruddock and Minister for Justice Chris Ellison announced they would create a national anti-corruption agency.
 The agency, the Australian Commission for Law Enforcement Integrity (ACLEI), came into operation on 30 December 2006, but its remit was far narrower than any of the state anti-corruption agencies, only having the power to investigate law enforcement agencies.
 Greens leader Bob Brown called on the Rudd government to establish a commission with the power to investigate the whole of bureaucracy in August 2009, including by moving an unsuccessful motion in the Senate.
 Over the decade since 2012, Australia's score in the Corruption Perceptions Index from Transparency International slipped from 7th place in 2012 to a low of 18th in 2022, with public perception of corruption in Australia increasing.
 Beginning in January 2017, the Australia Institute actively advocated for establishing a federal anti-corruption body, starting with an open letter signed by 49 prominent Australians urging the Prime Minister to create such a watchdog.
 In October 2017, it supported the formation of the National Integrity Commission, a group of former judges dedicated to advancing this cause through research, education, and commentary.
 In 2017, a parliamentary committee reported on the establishment of a national integrity commission.
 In January 2018, Australian Labor Party (ALP) leader Bill Shorten pledged to establish a national integrity commission if elected.